 Philadelphia 76ers logo history

-1947-1949: the US map of blue shade with the name of the team represented the logo of Nationals, the base of the future Philadelphia 76ers.
+The US map of blue shade with the name of the team represented the logo of Nationals, the base of the future Philadelphia 76ers.
 The map was located on top of the red stripes in the form of a circle, surrounded by red and blue stars.

-1950-1963: the color scheme of the Nationals logo was changed.
+The color scheme of the Nationals logo was changed.
 The map became white, the inscription and the stars around the red bands were made blue.

-In 1964, the new Philadelphia 76ers logo was introduced due to the change of a management and the name of the club.
+In 1964, the new Philadelphia 76ers logo was introduced due to the change of management and the name of the club.
 A large figure 7 in red color and 6 in blue became the new elements.
 13 stars in the form of a circle (which was formed from the sum of the two main figures 7 + 6) were depicted above the 76.

 In 1998, the club presents a new emblem of Philadelphia 76ers.
 This time, it was the usual word 76ERS made in gold with a white decoration on a black background and a red-silver star on the left.
 A gold ball with blue-silver stripes is located below (visualization of the ball movement).